The sales team is the engine of your company. Sales drives profits, growth and success.

 A training course or strategy workshop may be just the boost they need to get out of third gear.

 It also pays to check whether they’re using all the tools you have supplied them to their fullest potential.
 Humans are creatures of habit, so they may still be using only the basic features of the company sales CRM because that’s what they’ve always done.
-Some team members might not have moved to the CRMs mobile app version yet as the desktop one has been good enough to make their targets for the last five years - but this tech will allow them to save precious time by updating contact profiles in real time on the road.
+Some team members might not have moved to the mobile CRM App yet as the desktop one has been good enough to make their targets for the last five years - but this tech will allow them to save precious time by updating contact profiles in real time on the road.

 The technology available to your veteran salespeople cannot be neglected.
 A small investment in time needed for training will lead to compounding returns in time saved and deals closed.